Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 `e_magic`: a 2-byte signature that must equal to `MZ` (`0x4D5A` in hexadecimal).
 This sequence lets the loader know that the file is a valid DOS executable (and by extension, a valid PE file).

 `e_lfanew`: a 4-byte field that contains the offset (relative to the start of `MZ` signature) where the NT header begins.
+It's located of

 ![e_lfanew field](/assets/images/pefileformat/dosheader/image-2.png)